caelum/tdd-site/README.md

     ---
     ```

-    This article will be rendered inside a section foo in the main page
+    This article will be rendered inside a section foo in the main page.

   - You can add multiple articles to the same section and diff them with a heading property: